How to Test an eCommerce Website

 Stress testing

-Your software must store large amounts of information.
+Your software must store and quickly process large amounts of information.
 Your databases must work correctly.
 Your eCommerce platform needs a lot of storage, but the responses to requests must be instantaneous.
-Testing allows you to check the integrity and consistency of the data.
+Testing allows you to check the integrity and consistency of the data, so that your website keeps serving customers without any interruption and data handling concerns.

-Next, let’s talk about what components should be tested in an eCommerce app to maximize the result and ensure flawless work.
+We’ve just talked about the types of testing that are most commonly used for the quality assurance of eCommerce products.
+Next, let’s talk about what components should be tested in an eCommerce app or site to maximize the result and ensure flawless work.

-The home page is one of the most important pages for any website, as it is your brand’s face.
-Even if it’s not the whole left of your page, you need to ensure that the main page’s functions work correctly.
+The homepage is one of the most important pages for any website, as it is your brand’s face and the first touch point when the customer discovers your business.
+There are many more pages that will be used to test the complete workflow, but you still need to ensure that the main page’s functions work correctly.
 Only up-to-date information must be included here.
 For example, you should not post outdated promotions or winter products on the main page if it is summer outside.

 Search and navigation

 It is essential that potential customers can quickly and easily find the products they need.
-Search and navigation are the 2 main elements of your platform, no matter what kind of products you sell (garden products, toys, cosmetics, etc.).
+Search and navigation are the two main elements of your platform, no matter what kind of products you sell, whether it’s garden products, toys, cosmetics, or electric vehicles.

-It’s not only how well the search works, how you suggest users search, and what icon or form you use.
+It’s not only how well the search works, how it uses suggestions to guide users towards the desired results, but also what icon or form you use.
 Practice shows that if you use a separate form and not just a search icon, you can increase profit by 0.01%, which can be significant with large sales volumes.

 The product page should contain complete information about the product and the motivation for the purchase.
-You can use testing to test how your product will perform if you include information about promotions, stock, and other items that may influence a buyer’s decision.
+You can use testing to check how your sales will perform if you include information about promotions, stock, and other items that may influence a buyer’s decision.

 It is also necessary to test the page’s content – text, video, image, recommended products, social proof, etc. Any changes can increase the conversion rate to the cart and to the payment gateway.